White pine planting and care - Tending white pine

 Repellants can minimize deer browsing on white pine seedlings.
 Nuisance Wildlife Repellent Handbook

-Consider fencing seedlings when the threat of deer is great.
-The size of your planting, number of deer in the area, and cost of supplies should be considered with this option
+Consider fencing seedlings when the threat of deer is excellent.
+The size of your planting, the number of deer in the area, and the cost of supplies should be considered with this option.

 Pruning Basics